Menu

 To proceed with a training session, PMHCA/YMPA requires a minimum of 10 participants.
 We reserve the right to reschedule any training sessions based on the number of registrants.
 All registered participants will be notified of any cancellations or changes.

-To see our calendar with upcoming trainings, please use the training calendar links below.
+To see our calendar with upcoming trainings, please use the training calendar link below.

 PMHCA Semi-Annual Training 2025 Calendar.pdf